CodingTrain/Intro-to-Data-APIs-JS/README.md

 # Working with Data and APIs in JavaScript

-This is a working document outlining future plans for a new Coding Train playlist: "Working with Data and APIs in JavaScript."
+This is a working document outlining future plans for a new Coding Train playlist: ["Working with Data and APIs in JavaScript"](https://www.youtube.com/watch?v=DbcLg8nRWEg&list=PLRqwX-V7Uu6YxDKpFzf_2D84p0cyk4T7X&index=1)

 ## Description